tannerdolby/eleventy-plugin-social-img/README.md

 If you have a layout with more than 10 templates feeding into it, then normally with Puppeteer an error would be thrown `MaxListenersExceededWarning`.
 I've circumvented this issue by setting a generous `MaxListeners` ceiling, but a future fix would be to concurrently handle promises returned from the `captureWebsite` utility.
 It returns `Promise<void>`, therefore for 'X' values passed to `input` or for 'X' pages built using shortcode, the same number of promises will be returned.

+*When running the project locally, use `overwrite=false` to make sure `captureWebsite` isn't running in the background as its performance intensive if you have many `socialImg` invocations.
+When building, `overwrite=true` is safe.*

 ### Below are a few options of shortcode usage:

 Create an inline object by passing the name=value pair arguments to shortcode: